Skip to contents

 featuretypes

-See vignette("featuretypes", package = "arcgeocoder") for a detailed explanation of this parameter.
+See vignette("featuretypes", package = "arcgeocoder") for a detailed explanation of this argument.

-This parameter may be used for filtering the type of feature to be returned when geocoding.
+This argument may be used for filtering the type of feature to be returned when geocoding.
 Possible values are:

 • "StreetInt"